Lucas-c-waldburger/SDLAsteroids/README.md

 }
 ```

-object movement is handled by populating another vector of path points through a line-approximation algorithm.
+Object movement is handled by populating another vector of path points through a line-approximation algorithm.
 The path is projected in its
 entirety (either forward or bi-directionally) and not recalculated unless the object is rotated.

 ```